gardaanstad/LNSM/README.md

 # Lille norske språkmodell

 This is my attempt to implement a fully functional Generative Pretrained Transformer (GPT) model from scratch in Python using PyTorch.
-It's trained on publically available Norwegian corpuses.

 Example usage: